Grand Canal (Ireland): Route

 The Grand Canal begins in Grand Canal Dock at the River Liffey, and continues through to the River Shannon.
 It passes through Ringsend and traverses the southside, delineating the northern extremities of Ballsbridge, Ranelagh, Rathmines, Harolds Cross and Crumlin.
 This section, known as the Circular Line (or Circle Line), has seven locks.
 The path of the original main line, which serviced the Grand Canal Harbour, the City Basin (reservoir) and Guinness brewery, can be seen at Rialto.
-Most of the route of this line now runs alongside the Red Luas Line.
+Most of the route of this line now runs alongside the Luas Red Line.

-From Suir Road Bridge, the lock numbering starts again at 1 as the canal heads west through the suburbs of Dublin West and into Kildare.
+From Suir Road Bridge, the lock numbering starts again at 1 as the canal heads west through the suburbs of Dublin West and into County Kildare.
 At Sallins the Naas/Corbally branch diverts southwards, while the Grand Canal continues west passing Caragh, Prosperous and Robertstown, its highest point.
 Just outside Sallins, the canal passes over the River Liffey at the Leinster Aqueduct.
 Just east of Robertstown is the location where the Blackwood Feeder used to join the canal, whilst just to the west can be found the busiest junction on the canal where the Old Barrow Line, Milltown Feeder and the entrances to the Athy & Barrow Navigation meet.
 Further west, the canal passes Edenderry, Tullamore, Rahan and Pollagh before it reaches the Shannon at Shannon Harbour in County Offaly.
 In total the main line of the canal is 131 km with 43 locks, five of which are double locks.

 Disasters

 In December 1792, there was a major accident on the Grand Canal.
 A passage boat left Dublin bound for Athy.
 It seems that one hundred and fifty people, many of them drunk, forced their way onto a barge, in spite of the captain warning them that the boat would capsize if they did not leave.
 Near the eighth lock, five men, four women and two children drowned when the boat capsized.
 The rest of the passengers escaped.

 On the evening of Saturday, 6 April 1861 in Portobello Harbour, a horse-drawn bus, driven by Patrick Hardy, had just dropped a passenger on the canal when one of the horses started to rear.
 The horses backed the bus through the wooden rails of the bridge.
 The bus, horses and six passengers inside the bus, plunged into the cold waters and drowned.
 The conductor was able to jump clear and the driver was pulled from the water by a passing policeman.

+In July 2024, two homeless men were recovered from the canal having drowned.

 Ownership

-Until 1950 the Grand Canal Company had ownership of the canal, when the Transport Act, 1950 transferred the canal to Córas Iompair Éireann.
-This situation continued until the Canals Act, 1986 gave it to the Office of Public Works.
+Until 1950 the Grand Canal Company had ownership of the canal, when the Transport Act 1950 transferred the canal to Córas Iompair Éireann.
+This situation continued until the Canals Act 1986 gave it to the Office of Public Works.
 Under the terms of the Good Friday Agreement of 1998, a new all-Ireland body called Waterways Ireland was established in 1999 and assumed responsibility for most inland navigable waterways including the Grand Canal.